Scented geranium

 Care notes

 Easy container herbs for greenhouse or indoor growing.
-Container (10 L) with well-drained media.
-EC 1.0-2.0 mS/cm. pH 6.0-7.0.
+Use a container (10 L) with well-drained media.
+EC 1.0-1.6 mS/cm. pH 6.0-7.0.
 Temperature: 15–28°C (frost-sensitive).
 Moderate to high light (DLI 14-22 mol/m2/day).
-Growth is moderate.
-The plants become woody sub-shrubs (30–80 cm) over time and benefit from annual hard pruning in spring to keep them compact and bushy.
-Harvest leaves as needed for culinary use; the aroma is released by rubbing or bruising the leaf surface.
-For rose-flavored sugar: layer fresh rose-scented geranium leaves with granulated sugar in a sealed jar for 2-3 weeks.
-For cake: place leaves face-down in a buttered cake pan before adding batter; the fragrance infuses the cake during baking.
-Propagation by stem cuttings (root easily in moist perlite).
-The plants are long-lived and low-maintenance.
-A scented geranium collection is one of the most rewarding aromatic herb projects for a greenhouse or sunny windowsill.
+Growth is moderate, and the plants become woody sub-shrubs (30–80 cm) over time, benefiting from a hard spring pruning to stay compact and bushy.
+Harvest leaves as needed; the aroma is released by rubbing or bruising the surface.
+For rose-flavoured sugar, layer fresh rose-scented leaves with granulated sugar in a sealed jar for 2-3 weeks; for cake, lay leaves face-down in a buttered pan before adding batter so the fragrance infuses during baking.
+Propagate by stem cuttings, which root easily in moist perlite.
+The plants are long-lived and low-maintenance, and a scented-geranium collection is among the most rewarding aromatic projects for a greenhouse or sunny windowsill.

 Notable varieties